Banking from the comfort of your phone? Find out how with our look at digital banking and mobile payments in Europe.

-Mobile banking has evolved a lot in the past few years, not only technologically but also culturally, and there is a clear shift towards a cashless society.
-Some banks, such as bunq (a Dutch mobile-only bank that launched in 2015), are exclusively available via mobile phone banking apps.
+Mobile banking and mobile payments in Europe have evolved a lot in the past few years, not only technologically but also culturally; there is a clear shift towards a cashless society.
+Some banks are exclusively available via mobile phone banking apps.

 Companies have noticed that people spend a lot of time on their mobile phones and are taking advantage of the advances in technology.
-Over the past three to four years, there has been a rapid increase in the number of apps available and the number of people using them.
-It’s predicted that there will be around $503 billion in mobile payments by 2020.
-In the UK, mobile phone banking is already the most popular way to bank; in the Netherlands, mobile payments and mobile banking have also grown extremely popular.
+Recently, there has been a rapid increase in the number of apps available and the number of people using them.
+Predictions suggest that there will be around US$503 billion in mobile payments by 2020.
+In the United Kingdom, mobile phone banking is already the most popular way to bank; in the Netherlands, mobile payments and mobile banking have also grown extremely popular.

-There are mobile payment apps on the market from many of the industry big players (e.g. Apple, Samsung, Google) as well as newer banks like bunq, who offer a fully-mobile banking experience.
+There are mobile payment apps on the market from many of the industry big players (e.g., Apple, Google, Samsung) as well as newer banks, who offer a fully-mobile banking experience.
 Several individual stores have also introduced their own apps.
-All the major Dutch banks (ABN AMRO, ING, Rabobank) have recently updated their apps to include easy IDEAL checkouts at hundreds of thousands of shops throughout the country.
+All of the major Dutch banks (i.e., ABN AMRO, ING, Rabobank) have recently updated their apps to include easy iDEAL checkouts at hundreds of thousands of shops throughout the country.

 An alternative to cash and cards: mobile payments

-Mobile payments are financial transactions that are conducted through a mobile phone or other mobile device (e.g. a tablet).
-It is an alternative to cash, cheques, credit and debit cards, where people can transfer money, pay utility supplies and store bills, and even send money to each other with a few simple taps of their smartphone.
+Mobile payments are financial transactions conducted with a mobile phone or tablet.
+It is an alternative to cash, checks, credit cards, and debit cards.
+Mobile payments allow people to transfer money internationally, pay utility bills, buy items at a store, and even send money with a few simple taps.

-There are various different types of mobile phone payment systems on the market.
-Most of them involve mobile payment apps, also known as mobile wallets, or digital wallets, which can be installed on your phone to allow you to make easy payments in shops or online.
-These apps are usually:
+There are various types of mobile payment systems on the market.
+Most of them involve mobile payment apps, which are often referred to as mobile wallets or digital wallets.
+These can be installed on your phone to allow you to make easy payments in shops or online.
+Such apps are usually:

-- able to make immediate payments to friends or family, with many apps now using mobile phone numbers or email addresses rather than bank account numbers to make payments.
+- able to make immediate payments to friends or family, using mobile phone numbers or e-mail addresses rather than bank account numbers.

-The growth in mobile payments has gone hand-in-hand with the rise in mobile phone banking.
-Customers can now get banking apps on their phones, enabling them to do all of their banking – paying bills or transferring money, for example – from their mobile device.
+The growth in mobile payments in Europe has gone hand-in-hand with the rise in mobile banking.
+Customers can now get banking apps on their phones, enabling them to do all of their banking from a mobile device.

-Transactions are far quicker, with just a tap on your smartphone rather than messing around with cash.
+Transactions are far faster, with just a tap on your smartphone rather than messing around with cash.
 Mobile phone banking means no queueing in branches and immediate access to your account.
-Even opening an account with a mobile bank such as bunq can be done in minutes.
+Even opening an account with a mobile bank such as Revolut, and Starling Bank can be done in minutes.

 With so many payment and banking apps out there, customers have a wider selection of brands from which to choose.
-This means not just more products and services, but the chance to seek out smaller, independent providers with unique offerings if you would like an alternative to established names on the market.
+This means not just more products and services; it also provides smaller, independent providers the opportunity to make unique offerings for customers looking for an alternative to established names on the market.

 Mobile phone banking security: safe and reliable

-Although there have been consumer fears over mobile phone banking security, making payments and doing banking through mobile devices is extremely safe and secure.
+There are consumer fears over mobile banking security.
+However, banking through a mobile device is extremely safe and secure.

-Smartphone payment systems frequently use biometric data, such as fingerprint ID, which is more secure than a PIN or signatures.
+Smartphone payment systems often use biometric data, such as fingerprint identification.
+These methods are more secure than entering a PIN code or signing a receipt.
 Additionally, mobile payment systems are heavily encrypted so there is no compromise to security levels.
 In fact, using your smartphone to bank and make payments is actually the most secure way to manage your finances.